 CONCLUSION

-The RMAC has substantially renewed efforts in the past two years to establish or re-establish collaborations with related agencies and organizations to better leverage the various resources, expertise, and efforts of these institutions to collectively support improved rangeland resource conditions across the State.
-The bulk of planning and coordination efforts occurred in 2022, with the majority of workshops and deliverables shifted to 2023.
-Efforts have included renewed collaborations with state agencies, internal state departments, and task forces, as well as local and state-wide range-related organizations.
-RMAC is partnering with organizations to present additional workshops and educational outreach opportunities regarding prescribed herbivory, fire in rangelands, and integration of fuels treatments through collaborations with CAL FIRE, University of California and California State universities, Swanton Pacific Ranch, and U.C.
-Cooperative Extension, among others.
-RMAC and Board staff representatives have been established to liaise with advised agencies, departments, and task forces.
-In addition, RMAC is increasing coordination with outside organizations to support the development of technical guidance, literature reviews/white papers, and pamphlets to support range resource management from the level of the individual up to the state agency.
+The RMAC has substantially renewed efforts in the past three years to establish or re-invigorate collaborations with related agencies and organizations to better leverage the various resources, expertise, and efforts of these institutions to collectively support improved rangeland resource conditions across the State.
+The RMAC marked substantial growth in its annual educational program, expanding from three virtual-only webinars in 2022 to four webinars and five in-person field tours in 2023 by capitalizing on its renewed collaborations with state agencies, internal state departments, and task forces, as well as local and state-wide range-related organizations.
+In 2023 the RMAC partnered with organizations and private ranchers to present these workshops focusing on the applications of prescribed herbivory, wildfire and prescribed fire in rangelands, and the integration of fuels treatments through collaborations with CAL FIRE, University of California (chiefly U.C.
+Cooperative Extension) and California State universities, CDFW, CalTrans, CalRecycle, CDFA, NRCS, and RCDs, among many others.

+In the coming year, the RMAC will continue to support informational needs and efforts for the successful application of prescribed grazing and will additionally embark on a new educational focus around the impacts of livestock grazing on native flora and fauna and their habitats.
+The RMAC and Board staff representatives will continue to liaise with advised agencies, departments, related partner organizations, and task forces, although in a reduced capacity and on a virtual basis due to state budget constraints and limited staff support.
+Where possible, the RMAC will partner with other organizations that can lead in-person workshops focused on contemporary range-related issues and best management practices.
+In addition, the RMAC will continue to coordinate with outside organizations to support the development of technical guidance, literature reviews/white papers, and pamphlets to support range resource management from the level of the individual to the state and federal agency.

 REFERENCES CITED